 The next day, Carlos and Nicole gave up their entire Saturday to drive us around Fribourg, to buy a few necessities and give us the lay of the land.
 We stopped at a pet store for treats for the critters, visited some furniture stores, and found two grocery stores that turned out to be significantly cheaper than where we’ve been shopping.

 Hallelujah for Carlos and Nicole!
-Now we can actually afford to buy groceries in Switzerland.
+Now we can actually afford to buy FOOD in Switzerland.

 We had never even heard of raclette, nor had we seen a raclette grill before.